 It’s easy to substitute ingredients in this turkey chili recipe!
 Feel free to customize it however you like.

 Meat: This chili works with cooked ground turkey, ground beef, or chicken (ground or shredded)!
-We also have a Ground Beef and Sweet Potato Chili and Pumpkin Chicken Chili if you’re looking for other chili recipes!
+We also have Ground Turkey Chili, Ground Beef and Sweet Potato Chili, and Pumpkin Chicken Chili if you’re looking for other chili recipes!

 Veggies: You can use more or less of any of the veggies in this recipe.
 Feel free to use fewer peppers, more carrots, etc. It’s a pretty flexible recipe.

 Beans: Feel free to omit beans in this recipe

 Paleo/Whole30: If you are paleo/Whole30 – skip the beans + corn in this recipe.

 Spices: Feel free to add more/fewer spices depending on your tastes.
 You could also add chopped, de-seeded jalapeno to the crockpot for more spice!